Gargoyle's Quest II: Plot

-According to the video game's content, a long, long time ago before humans started appearing in the fictional place called the Ghoul Realm, there was a fictional, young ghoul warrior, a gargoyle named Firebrand from the town of Etruria.
+A long, long time ago before humans started appearing in the fictional place called the Ghoul Realm, there was a fictional, young ghoul warrior, a gargoyle named Firebrand from the town of Etruria.
 One day, while Firebrand was out partaking in his daily routine of training in a small, alternate dimension, The Black Light appeared unexpectedly and destroyed his home.
 When he returns from his training, he was told to hurry to the local King by another ghoul just before it collapsed and died before him.

 Firebrand then made his way there.
-After defeating Nagus (the Spaulder-wearing monster as seen in the distance on the European box art), Firebrand was able to meet with King Morock, who informed Firebrand that he, himself, was on the brink of death.
-Before dying, he gave Firebrand the Spectre's Fingernail and Firebrand set off on a journey to unravel the mystery of The Black Light, facing off against an invading army the whole way.
+After defeating Nagus (the spaulder-wearing monster as seen in the distance on the European box art), Firebrand was able to meet with King Morock, who informed Firebrand that he himself was on the brink of death.
+Before dying, he gave Firebrand the Spectre's Fingernail and set him off on a journey to unravel the mystery of The Black Light, facing off against an invading army the whole way.

 Re-releases

-Gargoyle's Quest II was ported to the Game Boy in 1993 in Japan & China (DMG-201 CHN) only, under the name Makaimura Gaiden: The Demon Darkness (魔界村外伝 The Demon Darkness).
-This port was an enhanced version of the original title containing two new action stages (a cave in the northern part of Sittem Desert and another cave in the desert where Dagon dwells).
+Gargoyle's Quest II was ported to the Game Boy in 1993 in Japan and China only, under the name Makaimura Gaiden: The Demon Darkness (魔界村外伝 The Demon Darkness).
+This port was an enhanced version of the original NES version, containing two new action stages (a cave in the northern part of Sittem Desert and another cave in the desert where Dagon dwells).
 Completing these levels unlocks abilities unique to this port of the game: a homing upgrade for Firebrand's basic attack as well as an astral projection technique that can be used to briefly scout out the area around Firebrand.
-It was scheduled to be released in North America in July 1993 but was later canceled.
+It was scheduled to be released in North America in July 1993, but was later canceled.

-The NES/Famicom version was re-released in Japan on March 5, 2014 and May 21, 2014 on the Virtual Console for the Nintendo 3DS and Wii U, respectively and in North America on October 30, 2014 on both the 3DS and Wii U and Europe on September 4, 2014 on the Wii U and October 30, 2014 on the 3DS.
-All Virtual Console versions of the game have an ESRB rating of "E for Everyone" in North America, unlike all previous versions, which were unrated.
+The NES version was re-released in Japan on March 5 and May 21, 2014 on the Virtual Console for the Nintendo 3DS and Wii U, respectively, and in North America on October 30, 2014 on both the 3DS and Wii U, and Europe on September 4, 2014 on the Wii U and October 30, 2014 on the 3DS.
+All Virtual Console versions of the game have an ESRB rating of "E" for "Everyone" in North America, unlike all previous versions, which were unrated.